Piyushhpatel/web-dev-projects/README.md

 [The Odin Project](https://www.theodinproject.com)

 ## The Project that I've built so far
+There are two parts in the projects first created using simple html, css and vanila js and second using react

+### Javascript Projects
 1. Simple Landing Page
 2. Rock Paper Scissors
 3. Etch A Sketch